Revyy/manifests-diff-action/README.md

 # Kubernetes Manifests Diff Action

-A GitHub Action that compares Kubernetes manifests between the current PR branch and the target branch, showing detailed diffs for each object.
+A GitHub Action that compares Kubernetes manifests, showing detailed diffs for each object.
+It is meant to be used in pull requests to help developers understand changes in Kubernetes resources between branches.

+This action can be used with both Helm templates and Kustomize builds, allowing you to generate manifests from your current branch and a target branch (e.g., the base branch of a pull request) and compare them.

+See the [example workflow](#usage) below for an example of how to set it up in your GitHub Actions.

 ## Features

 - Compares individual Kubernetes objects between branches
 - Shows added, removed, and modified objects
-- Generates detailed diffs using the `diff` package
 - Supports both Helm template and Kustomize build outputs
 - Excludes objects with no differences from results